-Both assessing and managing water-related risks and opportunities i) Position in the corporate structure: The CEO is the highest-level management position.
-And the highest-level committee associated with the Bridgestone Group global business execution is the Global Executive Committee (G-EXCO) held quarterly, where the CEO is one of the members.
-The Global Sustainability Committee that is comprised of executive officers in charge of Sustainability and representatives of Strategic Business Units reports water-related issues to the G-EXCO. ii) Nature of the report to the board: In addition to progress towards water withdrawal reduction target, occasional water challenges and responses are reported.
-In 2020, "Milestone 2030" including water-related target and actions were discussed at G-EXCO and then reported to the Board as summary of discussion results. iii) Water-related responsibilities: The CEO has ultimate responsibilities to assess internal/external water-related circumstances, issues and risks, and to determine and manage the water target.
+Assessing future trends in water demand Assessing water-related risks and opportunities Managing water-related risks and opportunities i) Water-related topics that are reported to the board In addition to progress towards water withdrawal reduction target, occasional water challenges and responses are reported.
+In 2021, the progress of "Milestone 2030" including water-related target and actions were discussed at Global Executive Committee (G-EXCO) and then reported to the Board as summary of discussion results. ii) Water-related responsibilities The Global CEO is the highest-level management position.
+And the highest-level committee associated with the Bridgestone Group global business execution is the G-EXCO held quarterly, where the CEO is one of the members.
+The Global Sustainability Committee that is comprised of executive officers in charge of Sustainability and representatives of Strategic Business Units reports water-related issues to the G-EXCO.
+The CEO has ultimate responsibilities to assess internal/external water-related circumstances/trends, issues and risks, and to determine and manage the water target.